Find Affordable College Courses

 $27,576 Average Tuition & Fees

-You’ll be in good company if you decide to attend University of Idaho.
-It ranked #4 on our 2023 Best Value Architecture/Urban Planning Schools in the Rocky Mountains Region list.
-Located in the distant town of Moscow, U of I is a public college with a large student population.
+Out of the 5 schools in the Rocky Mountains Region that were part of this year’s ranking, University of Idaho landed the # 4 spot on the list.
+Located in the town of Moscow, U of I is a public school with a fairly large student population.

 Out-of-state tuition fees for undergraduate students at U of I are $27,576 per year.
 While working on their degree, architecture and related services majors at U of I accumulate an average of around $25,000 in student debt.